rickychilcott/rickychilcott/Readme.md

 - 💬 Ask me about **rails, turbo, stimulus, ruby, SQLite, LLMs, me**.

-- 🧐 When I'm not programming, I'm interested in **permaculture, business, personal growth, personal finance, the future**.
+- 🧐 When I'm not programming, I'm interested in **permaculture, business, personal growth, personal finance, the future, what you're working on**.

 - ⚡ Fun fact **I only know how to tell dad jokes.**